cph-dh223/3sem-assignments-template/week02/README.md

 ## Overview

-- Your name
+- David Ajken Hansen
 - which assignment are included
-- which one are completed and which one are not

-## Friday presentation
-- add the friday presentation into the weekly folder
+  - JSON 1-3
+  - API 1-2
+  - Threads 1-4 & 6
+- all of the above